arteria32/dashboard-ssr/README.md

 ### Planned

-- [ ] Add POST/PATCH handlers to update pages
+- [ ] Provide styles props to container and widget components
+- [ ] Implement edit tools for widgets and containers
 - [ ] Add validation for post/patch handlers
+- [ ] Create model for widget configs
+- [ ] Add suporting integretion by iframe

 ### In Progress

 ### Done ✓

+- [X] Add POST/PATCH handlers to update pages
 - [x] FE.
 Factory for creation widget on page